sudo-shin/BaseCamp/README.md

 <h1>BaseCamp</h1>

-<p>Discover smart contract development on Base and EVM-compatible chains.
-Complete serveral Exercises, Guild Quests to Earn Roles and NFTs as you advance through modules.<p>
+<p>Discover smart contract development on Base and other EVM-compatible chains.
+Complete several exercises and guild quests to earn roles and NFTs as you progress through the modules.<p>

 ---